 A Florida attorney, Richard Lehman, takes center stage in the dispute.
 He recently sued political officials throughout Panama — including three Supreme Court judges — charging corruption, bribery, theft, and much more.
 The fight involves the estate of Lehman’s former friend and client, Wilson Lucom.

 When he died in June of 2006 at the age of 88, Lucom was an expatriate American living in Panama.
 One year before he died, Lucom signed a will generously leaving the majority of his $50 million fortune to a trust fund to benefit the poor and needy children of Panama.
-That fortune includes ocean-front real estate which has appreciated in value, so that Lucom’s estate is Read more...
+That fortune includes ocean-front real estate which has appreciated in value, so that Lucom’s estate is now valued at more than $150 million.
+Read more...